 Asking these questions is the first step.
 If the answer to the three questions is no then you can know you’ve taking steps to ensure that your pricing will be safer for customers, safer for your company and also safer for society - giving you greater confidence and courage in your pricing decisions.

-If the answer is no – we suggest stepping back and considering ways to price more creatively, considering compromise, and improving communication.
+If the answer is yes – we suggest stepping back and considering ways to price more creatively, considering compromise, and improving communication.

 It's often quite possible to find other ways of pricing that maintain profitability, but have much more desirable social outcomes.
 For example, Meny, a Norwegian retail chain, was experiencing difficulty with hand sanitizer pricing.
 When the price was too low, people would horde.
 But if they priced too high, they would limit access.
 Most retailers have approached this common problem by limiting access to one, but that has led to hassles with customers.
 However, this retailer took a different approach.
 The first bottle of hand sanitizer was marked as a normal price.
 For every subsequent hand sanitizer bottle, they charged an exorbitant price.
 This solution helped maintain access to an essential item, but allowed customers to choose what would work for them.
 Creative approaches like these offer multiple benefits for businesses who want to price socially and make a profit.

 And consider compromise - you may have to give some profitability for major reductions in social consequences, and customers may have to endure some social consequences for major gains in the company’s financial survival.
 Take Uber’s surge pricing as an example.
 They kept surge pricing, and also worked with regulators to create and communicate surge price limits.
 They also announced that any commission they earned during crises would be donated to the American Red Cross.
 They also changed the app so they would let consumers know how much more they would pay ahead of time and take customers’ permission.
 Uber revised surge pricing strategy and communications strikes a balance between company goals and social consequences.